Memorials for the 1989 Tiananmen Square protests and massacre: United States

 In the United States, the first memorial was organized on the 100th day of 4 June 1989 by the Independent Federation of Chinese Students and Scholars, and the second memorial service was organized also by the Independent Federation of Chinese Students and Scholars in the Capitol Hill.
-Since then, Independent Federation of Chinese Students and Scholars has been organized annual memorial services in front of the Chinese Embassy in Washington DC.
+Since then, Independent Federation of Chinese Students and Scholars has organized annual memorial services in front of the Chinese Embassy in Washington DC.

 In San Francisco, for the fifth anniversary, the city erected a 9.5 foot (3 m) bronze statue that was modeled after the original Goddess of Democracy.
 It is located in the edges of Chinatown, on a small park.
 Fang Lizhi and Nick Er Liang were at the unveiling.
 The designer, Thomas Marsh, used photographs of the original Goddess of Democracy as a model for his statue.
 Two Chinese students of his formed the torch, and another formed the face.